bjornmeansbear/lectureScripts/0202103132325-TheseGesturesAreUndoubtedlyUtopian.md

 ### DC High Water Mark Project

-And you don't have to just signal "sustainable" things from DrawDown... that's just an easy way to get started.

 The DC water mark project visualizes increased flooding and water level rise — where these impacts will be felt by you in this place!
 The water level rings articulates to us "oh shit, this place might be underwater pretty frequently given our current projected future!"
 Then maybe we can act accordingly and redirect our present towards a future where that is no longer true.
 Without *seeing* your house or office or favorite park area submerged, even symoblically, you cannot envision an alternative.

 ### Other SSSs